Lex71/rmt.api/README.md

 > NOTE: DELAY is a configurable parameter representing customer's average staying time, in minutes.

 > EXAMPLES
->  DELAY is 90 minutes, and the new booking time is 14:00, then a table whose status is CONFIRMED or CHECKEDIN that has been reserved for 12:00, will be included in the list (because the customer will probably pay at 13:30, so table is free)
+>  DELAY is 90 minutes, and the new booking time is 14:00, then a table whose status is CONFIRMED or CHECKEDIN that has been reserved for 12:00, will be included in the list (because the customer will probably pay soon after 13:30, so table is free)
->  DELAY is 90 minutes, and the new booking time is 14:00, then a table whose status is CONFIRMED or CHECKEDIN that has been reserved for 13:00, will not be included in the list (because the customer will probably pay at 13:30, so table is still busy)
+>  DELAY is 90 minutes, and the new booking time is 14:00, then a table whose status is CONFIRMED or CHECKEDIN that has been reserved for 13:00, will not be included in the list (because the customer will probably pay soon after 14:30, so table is still busy)

 ##### 1.1.2.
 Operator selects a table